AnnambhotlaK/CMPINF0010-Final-Project-Group-6/README.md

 ## Project Overview
-This repository contains our analysis of Pittsburgh's best neighborhood for dogs based on air quality, crime, and parks.
+This repository contains our analysis of Pittsburgh's best neighborhood for dogs based on air quality, safety, and parks.